Ironholds/averageimage/README.md

 Description
 ======
-meanit is an R package designed to generate composite images.
+averageimage is an R package designed to generate composite images.
 It currently handles grayscale and full PNGs, as well as JPEGs, through the sole user-accessible function (_also_ called 'meanit').

 Using the package is relatively simple and explained in the .Rd help files, but to summarise: provide a list or vector of: